SLColonies/Public/_docs/introduction.md

 ### Money Bag
 Finally we have the Money Bag.
 This is a simply button which works like the [give](https://slcolonies.com/docs/introduction/#give) in the [inventory bag](https://slcolonies.com/docs/introduction/#inventory-bag) section of the HUD.

 When you click on it, it will scan the area for other avatars nearby.
-When you click on an avatar, you can then decide to send them the coin directly.
+When you click on an avatar, you can then decide to send them any coin type directly, including any platinum you might own.
 This is not the same as [trade](https://slcolonies.com/docs/introduction/#trade), treat this as giving a gift of coin to the other player.